microsoft/OMS-Agent-for-Linux/docs/OMS-MySQL-Logs-Instructions.md

 If you want to know more about internal metrics of your MySQL instance you can take advantage of the OMS json output and configure it as:

+1. Open the file `/etc/opt/microsoft/omsagent/<workspace id>/conf/omsagent.d/mysql_logs.conf` and append the following configuration, don't foget to update with your workspace ID:

 ```
 # Custom info